 Taking too long to save a file or your file is too large to share on an email?
-Yes, compressing or zipping the file is one way to reduce the size, but it’s not the solution to reduce the size of the actual design file.
+Yes, compressing or zipping the file is one way to reduce the Illustrator file size, but it’s not the solution to reducing the size of the actual design file.

 There are many ways to reduce sizes, including using plugins.
-But in this tutorial, I’m going to show you four easy ways to reduce Adobe Illustrator file size and save your file faster without any plugins.
+But in this tutorial, I’m going to show you four easy ways to make Illustrator files smaller and save your file faster without any plugins.

 Depending on your actual file, some methods work better than others, see which solution works best for your case.

 Note: the screenshots from this tutorial are taken from Adobe Illustrator CC Mac version.
 Windows and other versions can look different.